prof-rossetti/intro-to-python/projects/freestyle/demo.md

 ### Live Demo

 Transition into a live demonstration of your project in action.
-Depending on which day you are scheduled to present, you might not have completed development of all aspects of your project.
-If you have not yet completed your project, choose a small component to demo, or demo the results of your investigation efforts into the system's technical feasibility.
+If for some reason you have not yet completed your project, choose a small component to demo, or demo the results of your investigation efforts into the system's technical feasibility.

 ### Reflections